In Your House 2: Storylines

-Shawn Michaels, who faced Jeff Jarrett for the Intercontinental Championship at In Your House 2.
+Shawn Michaels, who faced Jeff Jarrett for the WWF Intercontinental Championship at In Your House 2.

-At the first In Your House pay-per-view, Razor Ramon and the 1–2–3 Kid had been scheduled against the WWF Intercontinental Champion Jeff Jarrett and his Roadie but as the Kid was unable to wrestle due to the Kid's (legit) neck injury, the match was changed to a Handicap match, which Ramon won.
+At the first In Your House, Razor Ramon and the 1–2–3 Kid had been scheduled to team against reigning WWF Intercontinental Champion Jeff Jarrett and his Roadie, but as the Kid was unable to wrestle due to the Kid's (legit) neck injury, the match was changed to a Handicap match, which Ramon won.
 After the match, an unknown man, later revealed as Savio Vega, attacked both Jarrett and The Roadie before being escorted backstage.
 During a match between Vega and Jarrett on Raw, Roadie pushed Vega into guest commentator Shawn Michaels, who in turn shoved the Roadie away and later on attacked both Roadie and Jarrett.
 At the same time, Jarrett also focused on his music career.
-On the July 1, 1995 episode of Superstars of Wrestling, Jarrett's music video, "With My Baby Tonight", premiered for the first time.
+On the July 1, 1995, episode of Superstars of Wrestling, Jarrett's music video for his song "With My Baby Tonight" premiered for the first time.
 The music video played over again at forthcoming WWF shows during July 1995.

-At the King of the Ring, Mabel, one half of the Men on a Mission tag team, won the eponymous tournament, defeating Savio Vega in the finals.
+At King of the Ring, Mabel, one half of the Men on a Mission tag team, won the eponymous tournament, defeating Savio Vega in the finals.
 After the match, Mabel and his partner Mo assaulted Razor Ramon, who was at ringside supporting Vega during the match.
 The 1–2–3 Kid also returned and tried to help Ramon, but Men on a Mission had the upper hand.
 The assault on Ramon further injured his ribs after suffering an injury on June 9, 1995.
 The attack led to a tag team match at the second In Your House pay-per-view, with Ramon and Vega teaming up to take on Men on a Mission.

 At Wrestlemania XI, Owen Hart and Yokozuna had joined forces to win the WWF Tag Team Championship from the Smoking Gunns.
 The Allied Powers, consisting of Lex Luger and The British Bulldog, seemed as obvious challengers.
-Luger had feuded with Yokozuna over the WWF World Championship between 1993 and 1994, whereas Bulldog had supported his brother-in-law Bret Hart in his feud against Bret's brother Owen.
+Luger had feuded with Yokozuna over the WWF Championship between 1993 and 1994, whereas Bulldog had supported his brother-in-law Bret Hart in his feud against Bret's brother Owen.
 At Wrestlemania XI, the Allied Powers proved themselves by defeating the Blu Brothers and were given a title shot at this event.

 Event

 Dark match

-Before the event went live on pay-per-view, Skip, who was accompanied to the ring by his valet Sunny, defeated Aldo Montoya in a dark match.
+Before the event went live on pay-per-view, Skip, who was accompanied to the ring by his valet Sunny, defeated Aldo Montoya and Hunter Hearst Helmsley defeated Bob Holly in a dark matches.